brianlee324/geodesic-shooting/README.md

 # geodesic-shooting - surface registration in PyTorch using auto differentiation

 ## Overview
 This package performs geodesic shooting [1] between triangulated surfaces using a currents cost function [2] (not requiring corresponding surface vertices) using PyTorch's auto differentiation, for the purpose of easily modifying the algorithm.
+The currents matching cost function is implemented in PyTorch based on https://github.com/saurabh-jain/registration/blob/master/py-lddmm/surfaces.py.

 See ./examples/ directory for example Jupyter notebooks.